Extra Service Compensation for Faculty and Professional Employees

-Rules and regulations surrounding extra service compensation within the State University of New York are grounded in several state documents and publications including the UUP Agreement, the Policies of the Board of Trustees and other guiding memoranda from SUNY.
+Rules and regulations surrounding extra service compensation within the State University of New York are grounded in several state documents and publications including the UUP Agreement, the SUNY University-Wide Extra Service Policy and other guiding memoranda from SUNY.
 While this information will be included again in the body of this policy, these limitations are critical:

 - No faculty or professional employee may earn more than 20% of his or her base salary in extra service compensation during a given calendar year.
 In the case of faculty, they are allowed to earn additional extra service compensation after their academic year obligation has been fulfilled, during summer months as indicated below.